OSP123/post-grad-curriculum/README.md

          - We'll generally be following this [roadmap](https://github.com/kamranahmedse/developer-roadmap), but making our own tweaks to it as we see fit.
    2. Practice for interviewing by completing algorithms on the whiteboard.
 Here is a resource we've developed for [whiteboard and interview prep](https://www.gitbook.com/read/book/the-coding-bootcamp/whiteboarding-algorithms-and-interview-questions?key=technicalInterview) (make sure to have the kay-value pair in the query params or it won't work!)
    3. **Time breakdown**:
-      - Time spent on applying to jobs that more or less match your skill level: 50%
+      - Time spent on applying to jobs that more or less match your skill level: 30%
       - Time spent on interview prep: 20%
-      - Time spent on practicing code: 30%
+      - Time spent on practicing code (leveling up!): 50%